 This is designed so that when the lid is put on, the drip line is gently pinched between the lid and the pad, so it stays secure.

-Trace the inside of your 4-inch Coupling* onto the bucket lid and carefully cut this out with a sharp exacto knife.
+Trace the inside of your 4-inch Coupling* onto the bucket lid and cut this out with a sharp exacto knife.
 The hole should be exactly sized to fit the round part of your fan:

 *The 4-inch ABS Coupling is actually 5 inches across.
 Dammit!
 It’s called a “4-inch coupling” because it’s meant to couple 4-inch pipes together, but that means the coupling itself is actually larger.